 When you'll be reimbursed

-If you did not register for your Gusto Benefits Card Manager account during your employment, reach out to [email protected] for your sign-in credentials.
+If you did not register for your Benefits Card Hub during your employment, contact Gusto for help.

 Here's what your documentation should include:

-To resolve an ineligible expense, you can either offset the balance with an eligible expense, or you can pay it back from your bank account.
+To resolve an ineligible expense, you can either offset the balance with an eligible expense, or you can pay it back with a check.

 Option 1: Offset the balance with an eligible expense

-Option 2: Pay the expense back from your personal bank account
+Option 2: Pay the expense back via check

 Choose a section below for more ways to manage your benefits.